-Out-of-step blocking (OSB) is offered as a standard feature in the ALPS system.
-Refer to the product description section of this book for a complete description of the OSB logic.
-The OSB function is implemented through the distance functions in the ALPS system as shown in Figure 2-14: TL5PICKUP / TL6PICKUP REPRESENTATION (SINGLE PHASE TRIPPING) on page 2-43.
-For an out-of-step condition, the apparent impedance seen by the relay will follow a typical swing line as shown in Figure 2-14: TL5PICKUP / TL6PICKUP REPRESENTATION (SINGLE PHASE TRIPPING).
-The ALPS system recognizes an out-of-step condition by sensing that the MOB function operates first, and that the coordinating function (Zone 2, 3 or 4) operates a short time later.
+Out-of-step blocking (OSB) is offered as a standard feature in the ALPS.
+Refer to Section 1.4.4: OUT-OF-STEP BLOCK-ING on page 1-14 for a complete description of the OSB logic.
+The OSB function is implemented through the distance functions in the ALPS system as shown in Figure 2-13: TL5PICKUP / TL6PICKUP REPRESENTATION on page 2-35.
+For an out-of-step condition, the apparent impedance seen by the relay will follow a typical swing line as shown below.
+The ALPS recognizes an out-of-step condition by sensing that the MOB function operates first, and that the coordinating function (Zone 2, 3 or 4) operates a short time later.
 The MOBZONE setting is used to select which of the zones (Zone 2, 3 or 4) is used as the coordinating zone.
 Note that Zone 4 can only be used as the coordinating zone when it is set to look in the forward direction (Z4DIRECTN = FORWRD).

-Figure 2-15: OSB FUNCTION CHARACTERISTIC
+Figure 2-14: OSB FUNCTION CHARACTERISTIC

-The angles A, B and C are determined as a function of the reach (Zc) of the coordinating zone, the maximum load flow (minimum Zload) and the fastest swing (first slip cycle).
-The angle A in the figure is selected via the ZxPCHARANG (x = 2, 3 or 4) and determines the shape of the coordinating zone characteristic.
-The angle B is selected via the MOBCHARANG setting and determines the shape of the MOB characteristic.
-The angle B should be set so that the time for the fastest swing to traverse from angle B to angle A is not less than 30 milliseconds.
-In addition, the A and B angle settings must be selected so that the difference between angle B and angle C is never less than 20 degrees.
+Angles A, B and C are determined as a function of the reach (Zc) of the coordinating zone, the maximum load flow (minimum Zload) and the fastest swing (first slip cycle).
+The angle A in the figure is selected via ZxPHARANG (x = 2, 3 or 4) and determines the shape of the coordinating zone characteristic.
+Angle B is selected via the MOBCHARANG setting and determines the shape of the MOB characteristic.
+Angle B should be set so the time for the fastest swing to traverse from angle B to angle A is not less than 30 milliseconds.
+In addition, the A and B angle settings must be selected so that the difference between angles B and C is never less than 20°.
 Note that angle C is determined as a function of the minimum load impedance (Zload) and the reach (Zc) of the coordinating zone.
 Load flow and stability studies may have to be run to determine the settings necessary to establish out-of-step blocking.